 This land Columbus discovered would soon be called the New World by Europeans.

-This New World Columbus discovered was also ready home to thousands of native people.
+This New World Columbus discovered was also ready home to thousands of native people also called indigenous people.

-To prove to King Ferdinand and Queen Isabella that he found land he brought back some gold, pineapples and “Indians” that he enslaved.
+To prove to King Ferdinand and Queen Isabella that he found the land he brought back some gold, pineapples, and “Indians” that he enslaved.

 Columbus left approximately 43 men behind on the new land and set sail back to Spain.